 The Duluth Area Fisheries manages the St. Louis River along with the inland lakes and streams in Carlton, southern St. Louis and southwestern Lake counties.
-The Duluth Area Hatchery spawns kamloop and steelhead strains of Rainbow Trout from Minnesota north shore streams.
+The Duluth Area Hatchery spawns steelhead strains of Rainbow Trout from Minnesota north shore streams.
 Fish are present in the hatchery only in April and May.
-After spawning, fish are reared at the French River Coldwater Hatchery to provide for stocking needs in Lake Superior and its tributaries, as well as, inland lakes.
+After spawning, fish are reared at the French River Coldwater Hatchery to provide for stocking needs in Lake Superior and its tributaries.

 The Lake Superior Area manages the Minnesota waters of Lake Superior from Duluth up to the Canadian border.
 For more details, see Lake Superior's website.

-We are located near the mouth of the French River off the North Shore Drive and the French River Coldwater Hatchery is next door.
+We are located near the mouth of the French River off the North Shore Drive.

 From Duluth (approximately 7 miles from the Lester River): Take Highway 61 to Ryan Road (County Road 50) and take a right.
 Follow Ryan Road to the North Shore Scenic Drive and take a left.
 Our office is on the left just over the bridge at the French River.